 This problem can be easily rectified thanks to the many brilliantly dressed influencers who know just how to adapt their wardrobe for an autumn wedding.
-Whether deciding on what sort of colour palette to go for or picking the sort of material you can get away with now it's cooler, there are seven handy tips that you can apply to your outfit selection.
+To help, I've also broken up the different months into different kinds of outfits because, let's be real, the kind of thing you can wear in September probably isn't going to be weather appropriate come November.

 For September, you'll probably want to stick to a more summery version of an autumnal look.
 It's a transition and has to be flexible to adapt in case you're faced with suddenly much cooler weather.
 A month on, October requires more consideration with layering and length of sleeves and trousers.
 However, as it gears up towards party season in November, you want to bear in mind that anything you wear for these kinds of nuptials could also double up as a Christmas look too.

 1. Crop Top + Pencil Skirt + Strappy Heels

 Style Notes: This is ideal for those still very warm days as we creep into autumn.
 The colour palette might say transitional but the slits in the skirt and the bare arms will make you feel cooler.
 If you need to cover up for a religious ceremony, take a jacket or a shawl.

 Style Notes: Your summer slip dress absolutely can work for an autumnal wedding.
 Whatever colour you have in your wardrobe (save for white or cream), it's worth pairing with a blazer and a pair of sandals for a great simple but chic outfit.